 Investing in Our Future Workforce

-A Marches-wide project which will provide capital investment in training facilities, technical equipment and enterprise incubators in a number of local colleges has been awarded £2.75m of Growth Deal funding.
+A Marches-wide project which has provided capital investment in training facilities, technical equipment and enterprise incubators in a number of local colleges through £2.75m of Growth Deal funding.
 This is facilitating enhanced employment and progression opportunities for 3,700 learners and improving progression into self-employment.
 The investment is strengthening vocational digital and technical skills through traineeships, apprenticeships and work experience in key sectors (e.g. engineering, agri-tech, environmental technologies, IT, healthcare and construction) to meet the needs of local employers.

 The centre, which is being developed by the University of Wolverhampton, will be located at Hereford Enterprise Zone’s Skylon Park and will support three main areas:

 - Accommodation for businesses working in the cyber security sector with potential space for up to 20 tenant businesses